karlcswanson/producer-mic/README.md

 # producer-mic
 ![mic picture](img/hero.jpg)

 This mic was created to work with Shure ULX-D and Axient Digital wireless systems.
-Due to Prior to making this, the producer at the venue was using a custom Countryman B3 mic wired into a PTT radio surveillance kit.
+Prior to making this, producers at the venue was used a custom Countryman B3 mic wired into a PTT radio surveillance kit.
 While simple, this design was fragile, difficult to repair, and caused pops when the mic was turned on and off.
 So I decided to make a microphone that was difficult to repair but at least did not pop when it turned on and off.

 ## Design
 ![design pattern](img/design_inspo.jpg)